docarray/docarray/docs/user_guide/sending/api/fastAPI.md

 ```

-Further, you can send and receive lists of Documents represented as a `DocArray` object:
+Further, you can send and receive lists of documents represented as a `DocList` object:

 !!! note
-    Currently, `FastAPI` receives `DocArray` objects as lists, so you have to construct a DocArray inside the function.
+    Currently, `FastAPI` receives `DocList` objects as lists, so you have to construct a DocList inside the function.
-    Also, if you want to return a `DocArray` object, first you have to convert it to a list.
+    Also, if you want to return a `DocList` object, first you have to convert it to a list.
     (Shown in the example below)

 ```python